According to an estimate shared by Statista, the ecommerce market is projected toCR reach $4.88 trillion by 2021?

 So, how should you focus on customer retention?
-The best way to do this is to invest in a good, robust CRM system.
+The best way to do this is to invest in a good, robust CRM software.
 CRM systems like Salesmate help you analyze the behavior of your customers easily, and you can generate segments of your customers based on repeat purchases and the products they’re interested in.

 These customer segments are essential for building a clear picture of your audience and help you tweak your marketing activities to target each customer segment.
 Based on these segments and patterns, you need to devise suitable marketing strategies to keep your customers engaged.